cwrc/CWRC-Writer-Dev-Docs/README.md

 ?
 What CI are you using?
 Travis CI
 ```

-Semantic release will:
+semantic-release will:

-- create .travis.yml (which tells Travis what NPM scripts to run as part of the build, which versions of node.js to use, etc.)
+- create `.travis.yml` (which tells Travis what npm scripts to run as part of the build, which versions of node.js to use, etc.)
-- login to travis and set github and npm tokens that allow semantic release to later tag a github release, and to publish to npm.
+- login to Travis and set GitHub and npm tokens that allow semantic-release to later tag a GitHub release, and to publish to npm.

-Modify the .travis.yml that semantic-release-cli created so that 'script' and 'after_success' look like:
+Modify the `.travis.yml` that semantic-release-cli created so that `script` and `after_success` look like:

 ```
 script:
-  - npm run test:single
+  - npm run test
   - npm run check-coverage
 after_success:
   - npm run report-coverage
-  - npm run semantic-release
+  - npm run travis-deploy-once "npm run semantic-release"
 ```

-The entries in ’script’ are run first.
-If they both pass, then the 'after_success' scripts are run.
+The entries in `script` are run first.
+If they both pass, then the `after_success` scripts are run.
 Report-coverage sends our coverage information to codecov.io.
 The [semantic-release](https://github.com/semantic-release/semantic-release) script follows the [SemVer](http://semver.org/) spec, and:

 - updates our version number in package.json, following the SemVer spec.
 - publishes a new version to NPM